minniehcui/minniehcui.github.io/_pages/about.md

 Above all else, I am an avid traveller.
 Iceland is next on my bucket list.
 I am currently reading *Empire of Pain: The Secret History of the Sackler Dynasty* by Patrick Radden Keefe, and I am always looking for good book recommendations.

-For a sneak peak of my cat children, Ruth Bader Ginspurrg and Alan Purring, [click here](https://minniehcui.github.io/assets/img/ruth_and_alan.JPG).
+For a sneak peak of my cat children, Ruth Bader Ginspurrg and Alan Purring, <a href="https://minniehcui.github.io/assets/img/ruth_and_alan.JPG" target="_blank">click here</a>!